Denial-of-service attack: Distributed DoS

-A distributed denial-of-service (DDoS; UK: /ˈdiː.dɒs/ DEE-doss US: /ˈdiː.dɑːs/ DEE-daas) attack occurs when multiple systems flood the bandwidth or resources of a targeted system, usually one or more web servers.
-A DDoS attack uses more than one unique IP address or machines, often from thousands of hosts infected with malware.
+A distributed denial-of-service (DDoS) attack occurs when multiple systems flood the bandwidth or resources of a targeted system, usually one or more web servers.
+A DDoS attack uses more than one unique IP address or machine, often from thousands of hosts infected with malware.
 A distributed denial of service attack typically involves more than around 3–5 nodes on different networks; fewer nodes may qualify as a DoS attack but is not a DDoS attack.

 Most of the time, attackers operate from an endpoint that is not their intended target, for example using another user's machine to attack a server.
-By using another unsuspecting endpoint if it becomes compromised they can then move onto another workstation within the enterprise network.
+By using another unsuspecting endpoint, if it becomes compromised, they can then move onto another workstation within the enterprise network.
 However, even faking lots of users and executing a DoS attack, a single attacker with few computers is still very limited in the amount of traffic they can generate.
 If the attacks are from multiple sources, it can be difficult for the host to identify and stop them.

 The scale of DDoS attacks has continued to rise over recent years, by 2016 exceeding a terabit per second.
 Some common examples of DDoS attacks are UDP flooding, SYN flooding and DNS amplification.